 ABA is a scientific approach to understanding behavior and learning.
 ABA therapy is based on the premise that all behavior has a purpose or consequence and that desired behaviors can be taught through positive reinforcement.
 ABA therapy has been shown to be a particularly effective treatment for autism, helping children develop new skills and reduce problem behaviors.
 ABA therapy is particularly effective when treatment begins before the age of six.

-Opya is proud to be a premier provider of ABA therapy services for children ages 18 months to 6 years old diagnosed with autism.
+Opya is proud to be a premier provider of ABA therapy services for children ages 18 months up to 6 years old diagnosed with autism.
 Our team of highly experienced and certified ABA therapists will work with you and your child to help them develop new skills and reduce problem behaviors.

 Speech Therapy (ST)